Save $1 with Theraflu

 Make Sleep a Priority

 Sleep is one of the best ways to keep your immune system in tip-top shape, which is why making sleep a priority during stressful periods can do wonders for your health!
 Going to bed a little earlier than usual, and doing your best to limit screen time late at night, are two great ways to prioritize quality shut-eye.
 A healthy amount of sleep for adults is at least seven hours a night, which most adults can achieve by staying in bed for around 8 hours a night (to allow time for falling asleep).
 Sticking to a regular sleep schedule during your travels will make falling asleep and getting up easier, as it reinforces your sleep-wake cycle.
 Try to avoid nicotine, caffeine, and alcohol, as these can all disrupt your sleep and make it harder to fall asleep.4

 If you do contract a cold or flu while travelling and your symptoms are keeping you awake, you can find relief with Theraflu’s Nighttime Multi-Symptom Severe Cold Hot Liquid Powder.
 Just mix one packet into a glass of hot water to ease your symptoms before heading off to bed.

 There’s the temptation to just grab convenient packaged foods during holiday travel, but when you make a conscious choice to eat for vitamins (i.e quality, healthy meals that include lots of fruits and vegetables), you’re nourishing your immune system and helping it stay strong in the face of germs.

-Holiday travel can sometimes turn even the most easygoing person into a ball of stress, but the more you can calm yourself and breathe through tough moments, the less run-down you’ll feel at the end of the day.
+Holiday travel can sometimes turn even the most easy-going person into a ball of stress, but the more you can relax and breathe through tough moments, the less run-down you’ll feel at the end of the day.

 While big crowds and congested spaces are often an unavoidable part of the holiday travel season, with a little bit of preparation, you won’t have to sacrifice your health to deal with them!